fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-chart-using-plain-javascript.md

 **FusionCharts Suite XT** — the industry's most comprehensive JavaScript charting solution — is all about easing the whole process of data visualization through charts.

-KRISHANU and I we'll see how to install **FusionCharts** library and all the other dependencies on your system and render a chart using Plain JavaScript.
+In this page, we'll see how to install **FusionCharts** library and all the other dependencies on your system and render a chart using Plain JavaScript.

 ## Installation